Sache/hoist-angular/our-commands.md

 # New project
 cd ..
 ng new hoist-angular
+ng.cmd new hoist-angular

 ?
 Would you like to add Angular routing?
 Yes
 ?
 Which stylesheet format would you like to use?
 SCSS   [ https://sass-lang.com/documentation/syntax#scss ]

+# Start project
+cd hoist-angular

+ng serve
+ng s -o

+npm run start
+npm start